nafisfairuza/Movie-Recomended-by-Netflix/README.md

 pip install -r requirements.txt

 4. Configure API Key:
-Create a file named .env in the root directory and add your key:
+Create a file named `.env` in the root directory and add your key:

-OPENAI_API_KEY="sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+    GEMINI_API_KEY="AIzaSyAxlJ..."

 Note: The .env file is excluded from GitHub via the .gitignore.